 As visitors enjoy the ride, they would meet multicultural dolls who sing the song “It’s a Small World”.

-On the other hand, in Buzz Lightyear Laser Blast In this attraction the visitor sits in a star cruiser and shoots laser beams at targets.
+On the other hand, there’s also Buzz Lightyear Laser Blast.
+In this attraction, the visitor sits in a star cruiser and shoots laser beams at targets.

 Lastly, the Pirates of the Caribbean ride caters to older children and teens.

 The unique attraction that sets this resort apart from the other Disney parks is the Le Chateau de la Belle au Bois Dormant (Sleeping Beauty’s Castle).

 This attraction has been recognized by critics as one of the most beautiful Disney castles ever built.